-If the end user meets the prerequisites above, and if the end user is already authenticated with the company's IdP, then the end user will be authenticated to Adobe Sign and brought to the application homepage.
+If the end-user meets the prerequisites above, and if the end-user is already authenticated with the company's IdP, then the end-user will be authenticated to Acrobat Sign and brought to the application homepage.

-If the end user is not already authenticated with the company's IdP, the end user will likely be brought to the company's IdP login page, where they will be required to authenticate before being brought to the Adobe Sign web application homepage.
+If the end-user is not already authenticated with the company's IdP, the end-user will likely be brought to the company's IdP login page, where they will be required to authenticate before being brought to the Acrobat Sign web application homepage.